Devops vs. Agile

 We have already said a lot about Agile, so let’s just briefly recall the most important things.

 Agile involves a continuous iteration of development and testing in the SDLC process.
 The methodology emphasizes iterative, incremental, and evolutionary development.
-According to the Agile development process, the product is broken into small pieces.
+According to the Agile development process, the product is structured in small pieces.

 The popularity of DevOps is constantly increasing as its implementation has many vivid benefits, such as fast and easily integrated software deployments.